AaltoIIC/futimo/README.md

     python3 fuzzy_modeling.py

-This script can visualize the fuzzy sets used for fuzzification.
+By default, this script also visualizes the fuzzy sets used for fuzzification.

 ![Visualization](examples/figures/fuzzy_sets.png)

-In addition, raw data can be plotted.
+In addition, it plots the raw data.

 ![Visualization](examples/figures/Visualization_of_crane_data_raw.png)